DevTechnology/awards-rest-api/README.md

-# README
+# AWARDS-REST-API

-## DESCRIPTION
+## PROJECT DESCRIPTION

 This is a RESTful set of Web Service API's meant to facilitate the creation of a generic Corporate Awards System.
 Work on these API's is on-going.
-Currently the API's facilitate User Authentication, Authorization through Role Assignments, and Award Nomination.
+Currently these API's facilitate User Authentication, Authorization through Role Assignments, and Award Nomination.
 The API's are written in nodejs and documented using Swagger.
 The back-end data store is PostreSQL.

 ## LICENSE